g0v/twgeojson/README.md

 For raw data or different levels of simplification, see Makefile for the rules generating them.

+# Todo

+* Merge subsumed polygons in the 2010 city merge
+* Town level translation for the 2010 city merge
+* Provide zip code as layer properties for towns

 # See Also

 * http://www.iot.gov.tw/ct.asp?xItem=154948&ctNode=1091